Black athletes who made Olympic sport history for Canada

 There were a couple of historic victories at Salt Lake City 2002.
 Just five days after American bobsledder Vonetta Flowers became the first Black athlete to win a Winter Olympic gold medal, hockey player Jarome Iginla became the first Black man to achieve that feat.

 Iginla notched two goals in Team Canada’s 5-2 victory over Team USA that gave Canada its first Olympic gold medal in men’s hockey in 50 years.
+He would go on to compete at Turin 2006 and Vancouver 2010, becoming a three-time Olympian.
+He was a key contributor to Canada’s gold medal at the latter, earning the assist on Sidney Crosby’s “Golden Goal” in overtime against the United States in the final.

 After qualifying for back-to-back 100m hurdles finals at London 2012 and Rio 2016, Phylicia George slid in to the history books at PyeongChang 2018.
 Just a few months after she pushed a bobsled for the first time, George became the first Black woman from Canada to have competed at the summer and winter Olympic Games.
-But George did more than just compete in Korea; she won a bronze medal with pilot Kaillie Humphries.
+But George did more than just compete in South Korea; she won a bronze medal with pilot Kaillie Humphries.